aryannehete14/Google-AIML-Virtual-Internship-COHORT---12/README.md

 - **🔍 Object Detection**: Identifying desk items in real time
 - **♻ Image Classification**: Determining recyclability of uploaded images

-Both modules are powered by **Python** and built upon Google’s pathway units for Object Detection (Unit 2) and Image Classification (Unit 6).
+Both modules are powered by **Python** and built upon Deloitte's pathway units for Object Detection (Unit 2) and Image Classification (Unit 6).

 **Features:**
 - Binary classification using a trained image model